Project Overview

 Arevalo JA, Vázquez-Medina JP.
 2018.
 The role of peroxiredoxin 6 in cell signaling.
 Antioxidants 7, 172.
 PMID: 30477202

-Seal tissues are routinely exposed to hypoxia/reoxygenation due to the cardiovascular adjustments associated with diving.
-Since this is a natural behavior, seals don't suffer from the classic complications observed after those events in humans (stroke, heart attacks, embolism).
-We are studying the cellular and molecular mechanisms that drive tolerance to hypoxia/reoxygenation and oxidant stress in seals using an ex vivo model of flow-adapted seal endothelial cells cultured under controlled oxygen conditions and in vivo experiments.
+Diving vertebrates are routinely exposed to hypoxia/reoxygenation due to the cardiovascular adjustments associated with diving.
+Since this is a natural behavior, they don't suffer from the classic complications observed after those events in humans (stroke, heart attacks, embolism).
+We are investigating the cellular and molecular mechanisms that underpin hypoxic and oxidant stress in diving vertebrates, utilizing primary cell systems cultured under controlled oxygen conditions, as well as in vivo experiments.
 Collaborators on this project include Allyson Hindle (UNLV), Celine Godard (Texas Tech), Peter Sudmant (UC Berkeley), and James Olzmann (UC Berkeley).
 This work is supported by the National Science Foundation, Office of Polar Programs (Award Number 2020664), the Winkler Family Foundation, and the National Institute on Aging (Award Number R21AG084993).

 Selected publications: